awsdocs/amazon-s3-developer-guide/doc_source/lifecycle-configuration-examples.md

    </Rule>
 </LifecycleConfiguration>
 ```
 The policy is fine, but if there is an object with both tags, then S3 has to decide what to do\.
-That is, both rules apply to an object and in effect you are directing Amazon S3 to perform conflicting actions\.
+That is, both rules apply to an object, and in effect you are directing Amazon S3 to perform conflicting actions\.
 In this case, Amazon S3 expires the object 14 days after creation\.
 The object is removed, and therefore the transition action does not come into play\.

 ## Example 6: Specifying a Lifecycle Rule for a Versioning\-Enabled Bucket<a name="lifecycle-config-conceptual-ex6"></a>

 Suppose that you have a versioning\-enabled bucket, which means that for each object you have a current version and zero or more noncurrent versions\.
 You want to maintain one year's worth of history and then delete the noncurrent versions\.
-For more information about versioning, see [Object Versioning](ObjectVersioning.md)\.
+For more information about S3 Versioning, see [Object Versioning](ObjectVersioning.md)\.

 Also, you want to save storage costs by moving noncurrent versions to S3 Glacier 30 days after they become noncurrent \(assuming cold data for which you don't need real\-time access\)\.
-In addition, you also expect frequency of access of the current versions to diminish 90 days after creation so you might choose to move these objects to the STANDARD\_IA storage class\.
+In addition, you also expect frequency of access of the current versions to diminish 90 days after creation so you might choose to move these objects to the S3 Standard\-IA storage class\.

 ```
  1. <LifecycleConfiguration>